Replace Your Vital Records

 A marriage license is the piece of paper that authorizes you to get married.
 A marriage certificate is the document that proves you are married.
-Typically, the person who performs your wedding ceremony submits the license to the county office within a few days of the ceremony.
-Your marriage certificate is then issued and sent to you, usually within a month.
+Typically, after the ceremony, you, your spouse, and witnesses will sign the license.
+The person who performs your wedding ceremony will sign the license and submit it to a county office.
+The county will issue your marriage certificate usually within a month.

 Most marriage licenses expire within 30 days to a year, depending on the issuing state.
 If your license expires before you get married, you can apply for a new one.
-If your license is lost or destroyed after the wedding, before being submitted to the county, the person who officiated should contact the office that issued your license to obtain a duplicate.
+If your license is lost or destroyed after the wedding, before it's submitted to the county, the person who officiated must take action.
+They should contact the office that issued your license to get a duplicate.

-For a certified copy of your marriage certificate, contact the vital records office in the state where you were married for instructions on how to request a copy and information on any fees.
+For a certified copy of your marriage certificate, contact the vital records office in the state where you were married.
+You'll find instructions on how to request a copy and information on any fees.

 Even though the guidelines vary by state, all requests should include:

-- Full names of both spouses at time of marriage
+Full names of both spouses at the time of marriage

-- Place of marriage (city or town, county, and state)
+Place of the marriage (city or town, county, and state)

-- Purpose for which copy of marriage certificate is needed
+Purpose for requesting the copy of the marriage certificate

-- Relationship to persons whose marriage certificate is being requested
+Relationship to the people whose marriage certificate is being requested

 Request a Certified Copy of a Death Certificate

 You can request a certified copy of a death certificate from the vital records office of the state or territory in which the death occurred.
-See the instructions for that state or territory for details such as fees, address to write to, and the requestor’s required identification.
+See the instructions for that state or territory for details such as:

 In addition to your state’s requirements, all requests should contain: